 She is currently on the Board of the Friends of St Brigid’s Hospice and Homecare Service, Curragh, Co.
 Kildare.

 Mary is Age & Opportunity’s Company Secretary and Chair of our Finance, Governance, HR, Quality, Safety and Nominations Committee.

 Mary joined the Board in September 2010.

-Tony is a member of Age & Opportunity’s Audit and Risk Committee and a member of our Active Programme Advisory Group.
+Tony is also a member of Age & Opportunity’s Audit and Risk Committee.

 Tony joined the Board in July 2016.